Is Solar A Good Investment?

 How long do solar panels last?

 Solar panels generally last for 25 or more years.
-Solar warranties generally are 25-year warranties.
+Solar warranties generally are 25-years long.